mohasnik/Network-On-Chip/README.md

 ## Introduction

 This project implements a Network-on-Chip (NoC) with a mesh topology, designed to facilitate efficient data transfer across a chip.
 The design is modular, allowing for scalability and flexibility in various embedded system applications.
 The NoC is designed parametrically to create different sizes of networks, with the current implementation focusing on a 4x4 grid.
+Moreover, using SystemVerilog facilities, the entire NoC is tested in different scenarios.

 ## Project Structure